rpgreview/papersandpaychecks/cow-orkers.md

 | Survival 	| +0     | +1         |   	    |  +1        |
 | Stealth  	| +2     | +1         |   	    |  +3        |

-*A Dwarf story* As a continuing trope, the Dwarfs of the Iron Balls Hills "dug too deep", because they are greedy, and "unleashed ancient evil", which for all intents and purposes is an Ifreet (c.f.).
+*A Dwarf story*

+As a continuing trope, the Dwarfs of the Iron Balls Hills "dug too deep", because they are greedy, and "unleashed ancient evil", which for all intents and purposes is an Ifreet (c.f.).
 A general call for help is released as this murder-fire demon is wrecking having through the Kingdom of the Iron Balls and, brave as they are, none can stand against this ancient evil.
 Except for the PC Adventurers of course, which must include an duty-bound Dwarf who will go out of their way to rescue the Kingdom.
 The scenario itself doesn't sound particularly comical, but interacting with Dwarfs should be - they fit every possible stereoptype you could imagine.
 Financially thrifty yet desiring great wealth, industrious, organised, heavy (but cheap) drinkers, with an interesting taste in food (see some of the edge cases of Icelandic cuisine for examples), the experience of doing any sort of business with a society of Dwarfes will leave most PC Adventurers flabbergasted.
+Dwarves are *alien*.

 **Elemental**